 "The Burden of the Kayayei: Cultural and Socio-economic Difficulties Facing Female Porters in Agbogbloshie,"

-PURE Insights: Vol. 1
+PURE Insights: Vol. 1, Article 4.

-Available at: http://digitalcommons.wou.edu/pure/vol1/iss1/4
+Available at: https://digitalcommons.wou.edu/pure/vol1/iss1/4

 Figure 1: Korle Lagoon, at one time, was a pristine resource for the Ga of Greater Accra.
 It has since become defiled with refuse and e-waste.
 Notice the smoke from nearby electronic scrap fires drifting over the settlement.
 Photo taken by Stanley Thompson, March 22, 2011.